advanced-cropper/vue-advanced-cropper/example/docs/introduction/migration.md

 4. Renamed `restrictions` to `size-restrictions-algorithm`

-5. The priority prop now accepts `visible-area` instead of `visibleArea`.
+5. The priority prop now accepts `'visible-area'` instead of `'visibleArea'`.

 ## Changed methods